Seahawks notebook: Chris Carson on injury report, Russell Wilson takes advice from Mr. October

 The Seahawks listed only two players as sitting out — guard D.J.
 Fluker (hamstring) and left tackle Duane Brown (biceps).

 Fluker’s absence for a second straight day increases the chances that Jamarco Jones will make the first start of his career Sunday against the Browns.
-Jones replaced Fluker when Fluker left the win over the Rams following the second series.
+Jones replaced Fluker when Fluker left in the win over the Rams following the second series.

 Brown has dealt with a biceps injury since the Saints game but has played through it the last two weeks.